 Getting your supplements tested by a reliable laboratory does not provide a guarantee to the safety or legality of your supplements.
 Supplement testing is one step towards assessing the risk of contamination to your product and it should be encouraged of manufacturers to test their product.
 However you must be aware that this is not a guaranteed method of identifying safe products.

-Some supplement manufacturers test their products and there are websites available which can be used as a useful tool to minimise the risk of a supplement being contaminated.
+Some supplement manufacturers test their products and there are websites available, such as Informed Sport - http://informed-sport.com/ which can be a useful tool to minimise the risk of a supplement being contaminated.
 However, please note that sites of this nature do not give any guarantees regarding the status of a particular supplement and players are responsible for anything they decide to use.

 - 100 ME Asthma Leaflet (0.31mb)